 - Morphological, biochemical, and/or serological tests should be performed for final identification.

-- It does not promote conidiation of filamentous fungi.
+- It does not promote the conidiation of filamentous fungi.